KshitizGoel/payo/README.md

 # Payo

-This project was assigned to me as an internship assignment which I successfully completed within the given time.
+This project was assigned to me as a Flutter internship assignment which I successfully completed within the given time.
 This project has high end and top notch UI with high backend power.

 # Backend